Labor aristocracy: Criticism of business unions of workers

 The AFL outlived the class consciousness of its own founding Preamble, but the IWW embraced the goal of abolishing wage slavery.
 In 1908, the IWW responded to what it considered the AFL's class collaborationist tendencies with new wording in the IWW Preamble: Instead of the conservative motto, "A fair day's wage for a fair day's work," we must inscribe upon our banner the revolutionary watchword, "Abolition of the wage system." [...]
 The army of production must be organized, not only for the every-day struggle with capitalists, but also to carry on production when capitalism shall have been overthrown.

 The IWW saw itself as the answer to the conservatism of the AFL.
 The IWW developed a variety of creative tactics in its effort to "build a new world within the shell of the old".
 Because the AFL declined to act as an ally in such a cause, the Wobblies sought to develop solidarity with all rank and file workers while criticizing or spoofing AFL union leadership.
 AFL union "bosses" were (and still are) referred to by the Wobblies as "piecards".
 To the IWW, all the union bureaucracy of the AFL functioned pretty much as a "labor aristocracy".
 In that regard, the IWW's views have not changed much over the years.

 Mainstream unions have evolved, embracing some of the principles of industrial unionism and (in many cases) opening their doors to a greater spectrum of the working class.
 However, there are many aspects to business unionism that solidarity unionists still find suspect– a tendency to operate as a business, rather than according to "union principles"; enthroning elite hierarchies of leadership which are not easily recalled by the membership; deriving significant income from the sale of insurance or credit cards, arguably leading to conflicts of interest; union leadership compensation levels that are closer to those of corporate executives than of rank and file workers; top-down decision making; and building relationships with the leadership of corporations or political parties that the rank and file may view with suspicion.

-All union movements function in some fashion to raise up workers in social/economic status and/or in union privilege.
+All union movements function in some fashion to raise up workers in social or economic status or in union privilege.
 The significant difference between a union movement with a labor aristocracy and a union movement based upon class solidarity is how and to what extent the structure, bureaucracy and in particular policies and practices of that union movement function, either to leave that level of increased privilege as the status quo, or to recognize the necessity of building structural relationships, promoting education and engaging in solidarity activities with the specific intention of translating gains into an effort to enhance the status of all working people.